Guide on How to Find a Niche in Software Development Company in 2023

 Finding a niche for your business is essential, you will learn that after analysing the Clutch Leaders Matrix.
 Established and mature software development companies benefit from both offering general software development and utilising specialisation at verticals.
 Go and review pillar pages they have for dedicated market segments.
 You will be surprised how many of the leaders build specialisations.

-Specialised software house vs client's expectation
+Specialised software development company vs client's expectation

 For a moment, let's imagine you are your own potential client.
 You are from the supply chain industry looking for a software development service.
 Your business environment is industry peers, transportation, production and wholesale companies.
 You know how supply chain businesses work, the best strategies to maximise profit on materials flow, but you are not that good at software development.